 "Over the years Steven has always been the player who makes the difference," Rodgers told reporters.

-"There is probably a bit more responsibility on him in relation to looking out more for the team because of the youthfulness of the team.
+"There is probably a bit more responsibility on him in relation to looking out more for the team because of its youthfulness.

 "I just want him to be the player he is.
 The great thing is he wants to penetrate.
 Our game isn't about possession, though it is about keeping the ball of course.